Henryk Opieński: Biography

 In 1911 he founded the first Polish magazine devoted to musicology, Musical Quarterly (Kwartalnik musyczny), editing it until 1914.
 He was also editor of Echo muzyczne.
-In 1913-14 he was musical director of the newly opened Polish Theatre in Warsaw.
+In 1913–14 he was musical director of the newly opened Polish Theatre in Warsaw.

 In 1914 he graduated as a Doctor of Music from the University of Leipzig, with a dissertation on the Hungarian lutenist Bálint Bakfark.

 Opieński lived in Switzerland during World War I. In 1917 he founded a mixed choir in Lausanne, called "Motet et Madrigal", specializing in performances of the works of composers of the sixteenth and seventeenth centuries.

-After returning to Poland, Opieński directed the National Conservatory of Music in Poznań 1920-26, while continuing in numerous administrative roles in other music organisations.
+After returning to Poland, Opieński directed the National Conservatory of Music in Poznań 1920–26, while continuing in numerous administrative roles in other music organisations.
 His students there included Stanislas Niedzielski and Stefan Bolesław Poradowski.

 He moved permanently to Morges, Switzerland in 1926 when he married his second wife, Lydia Barblan, later known as Lydia Barblan-Opieńska (1890–1983), a singing teacher and composer of a cantata, piano pieces, choral works and songs.
 He resumed directing "Motet et Madrigal", and led them on tours of Switzerland, France, Austria, the Netherlands, Czechoslovakia, Germany and his native Poland.
 He was invited to join the jury of the 1927 International Chopin Piano Competition but was unable to accept.

 His collected letters of Chopin, edited and translated by E. L. Voynich, were published in 1931.

-From 1932-36 he served as president of the Société de Musique Vaudois in Lausanne.
+From 1932 to 1936 he served as president of the Société de Musique Vaudois in Lausanne.

 Henryk Opieński died in Morges in 1942, aged 72.
 Allée Henryk Opieński in Morges was later named in his honour.